Phone: 01394 445225 | Email: [email protected]

 • Promoting connectivity between habitats

-• Supporting a locally branded food initiative which promotes the links between the product and the landscape in which it is produced
+• That support a locally branded food initiative, promoting the links between the product and the landscape in which it is produced

-• Action to reduce carbon emissions on a farm
+• That take action to reduce carbon emissions on a farm

 • Gathering data and evidence to help inform conservation and farming practice